pulumi/docs/pulumi-hugo/themes/default/content/case-studies/lemonade.md

 Lemonade chose Pulumi for its ability to deploy infrastructure with reusable libraries that could be shared between developers, using their preferred language and cloud.
-Pulumi also empowers its users to create and deploy serverless components like AWS Lambda and AWS EKS --- features Lemonade needed to scale in order to support its growing customer base.
+Pulumi also empowers its users to create and deploy serverless components like AWS Lambda and Amazon Elastic Kubernetes Service (EKS) --- features Lemonade needed to scale in order to support its growing customer base.

 Pulumi enabled Lemonade to centralize its processes, managing all AWS components and automating infrastructure for every environment.
 Embedded business logic helped ensure that resources get appropriately sized for each environment --- keeping costs low and allowing maximum reuse of infrastructure code.

-> “Pulumi’s Automation API helps us to build on existing best practices and further automate
-> our deployment process -- eliminating manual tasks and exception handling.”
+> “With Pulumi, we can utilize our infrastructure much better because we have the ability
+> to embed business logic.
+We’re not limited to one-size-fits-all configurations, but
+> can actually implement environment-specific customizations for our infrastructure.”
 >
 > --- Igor Shapiro, Principal Engineer at Lemonade

+Beyond managing serverless capabilities, the Lemonade team was able to take advantage of the rich managed database features of the [Amazon Relational Database Service](https://aws.amazon.com/rds/) (Amazon RDS).
+With RDS and Pulumi, the team was able to provision and update databases like any other service resource using Pulumi.
+The team was able to get up and running quickly using Amazon Aurora -- enabling scale while retaining compatibility with MySQL and PostgreSQL.

-In addition to providing the infrastructure features that Lemonade was looking for, Pulumi's platform improved Lemonade's CI/CD process via out-of-the-box integration with Jenkins.
-By empowering their service owners with the ability to self-provision and deploy resources alongside their application code, Pulumi helped Lemonade engineers be more agile when developing, testing, deploying, and scaling new applications and services.
+In addition to providing the infrastructure features that Lemonade was looking for, Pulumi's platform improved Lemonade's CI/CD process via out-of-the-box integrations with Jenkins and Datadog.
+By empowering their service owners with the ability to self-provision and deploy resources alongside their application code, Pulumi helped Lemonade engineers be more agile when developing, testing, deploying, monitoring, and scaling new applications and services.

 ## Results {#results}